 Mango tres leches cake is a mango version of popular latin dessert, tres leches cake.
 This heavenly mango cake recipe features a rich & delicious eggless mango sponge cake soaked in sweetened mango flavored 3 milk mixture and is topped with fluffy mango whipped cream.

 This cake is bursting with mango flavor in every bite.
 It is perfect to make during mango season.
+Another mango season favorite is my mango cheesecake.
 Bake it for summer birthdays or for summer gatherings.

 What is Tres Leches Cake

 Tres(Three) Leche(Milk) cakes are traditional to Latin America and they are sponge cakes that are poked after baking and then soaked in a sweetened milky mixture made of three kinds of milk - evaporated milk, condensed milk and heavy cream.
 The sponge itself is airy and it absorbs the milk mixture to form a luscious, dense and rich cake.